tqwewe/website/src/index.md

 # With git commit
 git commit -m "feat: implement the parser specification"

-# With coco
+# With cocogitto
-coco feat "implement the parser specification"
+cog commit feat "implement the parser specification"
 ```

-Using `coco` while working on a project using conventional commits is less verbose than good old git cli and prevent
+Using `cog commit` while working on a project using conventional commits is less verbose than good old git cli and prevent
 typos and common mistake when writing conventional commit messages.

-See [Coco guide](./coco_guide) for more information.
+See [User guide -> Conventional commits](./guide/#conventional_commits) for more information.

-## Repository management with `cog`
+## Repository management

-While local commit are made with the `coco` binary, `cog` is meant to manage your repository both locally and in a
+While local commit are made with the `cog commit` command, other `cog` subcommands are meant to manage your repository
-CI context.
-For an in depth guide on how to use it see [Cog guide](./cog_guide).
+both locally and in a CI context.
+For an in depth guide on how to use it see [User guide](./guide).

 ## GitHub integration

 ### GitHub Action

-Anything you can do with `cog` and `coco` can be done in your CI pipeline with [cocogitto-action](https://github.com/cocogitto/cocogitto-action).
+Anything you can do with `cog` can be done in your CI pipeline with [cocogitto-action](https://github.com/cocogitto/cocogitto-action).

 See [Github integration -> GitHub action](./ci_cd/#github-action) for more info.